Limoux

 Explore Limoux

-Start your visit to Limoux in the historic centre, an attractive centre which is based around the Place de la Republique and has some attractive 15th-16th century houses and other monuments.
+Start your visit to Limoux in the historic centre, an attractive area around the Place de la Republique with some attractive 15th-16th century houses and other monuments.
 It’s a very pleasant spot to stop for lunch.

-There is also a small museum in the town celebrating local painters, and a museum commemorating the role of the cathars in the region.
+There is a small museum in the town, the Museum Petiet, celebrating local painters, and a museum commemorating the role of the cathars in the region.

 Market day in Limoux is Friday, and is the best day to visit.